Craigellachie, Windsor: History

+The first mention of the house was in 1890 when John’s second daughter Annie married Colin W MacIntyre on December 31, 1889, at Craigellachie, Lutwyche, in The Telegraph newspaper.

-Whether the house was always known as Craigellachie is unclear, as the name does not appear in post office directories until 1904.
+The house name does not appear in post office directories until 1904.

 Grant and his wife Jane raised eight children at Craigellachie.
 He died aged forty-five in December 1899, but the house remained the property of the Grant family until 1974.

 The residence was converted into three flats probably in the late 1940s or 1950s, but was refurbished in the mid-1970s.
 The interior was returned to its original layout, paint to joinery and doors was removed, and the exterior was renovated.